vichekaoeun/cps406_project_group52/README.md

 files.
 Tracking of the bug will be done by means of keeping track of the “originator” of the bug, type of bug, short description, and any other data that is relevant.
 This will allow users to keep track of the progress of the defect fix.

+## Brief Information:
+Here's some info about our main files, In "app.py", we've built a Flask app to manage user registration and accounts.
+It talks to a SQLite database, securely storing passwords and providing features like password resets and username updates.
+"databaseSet.py" ensures smooth database operations for our Flask app, setting up connections and configuring settings like timeout for locks. "functions.py" helps with database interactions, like validating credentials, fetching posts, and adding comments.
+Lastly, "loaddata.py" handles saving user info for login and system use.